 THE ORIGINS OF THE AMERICAN KARATE BLACK BELT ASSOCIATION CHIN SOOK HAGE KWAN

-In 1964 Allen R. Steen formed the Southwest Karate Black Belt Association.
-Mr. Steen was an international champion and widely known as the father of “Texas Blood and Guts Karate.”
-He opened the first commercial dojo in Texas (one of the first in the nation) and was the founder of the United States Karate Championships in Dallas (one of the three major national tournaments in those days).
+In 1964, Allen R. Steen formed the Southwest Karate Black Belt Association.
+He was an international champion and known as the father of “Texas Blood and Guts Karate.”
+He opened the first commercial dojo in Texas (the Texas Karate Institute) and was the founder of the United States Karate Championships in Dallas—one of the three major national tournaments in those days.

-The Association became a “Who’s Who” of the top competitors in America.
-Dominating the ranks of national fighters were Association black belts such as J. Pat Burleson, often called the first national champion; Skipper Mullins, 5-time world champ; Fred Wren, one of the winningest champions of the era, and Demetrius Havanas (for whom the “Golden Greek Award” is named).
+The Association became a “Who’s Who” of top competitors such as J. Pat Burleson, often called the first national champion; Skipper Mullins, 5-time world champ; Fred Wren, one of the winningest champions of the era, and Demetrius Havanas (the “Golden Greek”).

 Karate in America, and especially in Texas, was hard and tough (hence the “Blood and Guts” nickname).
-One national competitor stated that he didn’t compete in the Lone Star State because, “I don’t want to travel a thousand miles to have my teeth knocked in by some Texan.”
-The Association soon grew so large that in 1972, the name was changed to the American Karate Black Belt Association.
+The Association grew so large that in 1972, the name changed to the American Karate Black Belt Association.

 THE AKBBA UNDERGOES TRANSFORMATION

-In the early 1980s, after years of successful school ownership and tournament promotion, Allen Steen migrated to other successful business ventures and he divested his karate schools and tournaments to various students and associates.
+In the early 1980s, after years of successful school ownership and tournament promotion, Allen Steen migrated to other business ventures and divested his karate schools and tournaments to various students and associates.
 Many original AKBBA black belts were still teaching and practicing including Charles Bouton, who continued to operate a Texas Karate Institute and AKBBA region in East Texas that Mr. Steen had granted to him in the early 1980s.

 THE CHIN SOOK HAGE KWAN